US expands program making asylum seekers wait in Mexico

-WASHINGTON (AP) — A U.S. government program requiring asylum seekers to wait in Mexico has expanded to a second port of entry.
+WASHINGTON (AP) — The U.S. government said Tuesday it has expanded a program requiring asylum-seekers to wait in Mexico while their cases proceed through immigration court.
+They also reported that 240 migrants seeking asylum have been returned to Mexico under the program.

-Homeland Security officials say the program is now at the Calexico port, about 120 miles east of the San Ysidro port where the program began in January.
-So far, 240 people total have been returned to wait out their asylum cases.
+Homeland Security officials said the program is now at the Calexico port, about 120 miles east of the San Ysidro port near San Diego, where the program began in late January.

-The Trump administration’s program is a potentially seismic shift on how the U.S. handles the cases of immigrants seeking asylum and fleeing persecution in their homeland.
+The Trump administration’s program marks a major shift in how the U.S. handles the cases of immigrants seeking asylum and fleeing persecution in their homeland.
+It is being implemented as border arrests soared in February to a 12-year-high and more than half of those stopped arrived as families, many of them asylum seekers who generally surrender instead of trying to elude capture.

-It is being implemented as border arrests soared in February to a 12-year-high and more than half of those stopped arrived as families, many of them asylum seekers who generally turn themselves in instead of trying to elude capture.
+Asylum-seeking families have typically been released from U.S. custody and allowed to settle with family or friends while their cases wind through immigration courts, which often takes years.
+Critics, including Trump, have said that amounts to “catch-and-release,” which administration officials want to limit with the new program.
+The program is also meant to deter those who make false claims; the number of asylum cases has skyrocketed and there is now a backlog of nearly 700,000 immigration court cases.

 Most Read Nation & World Stories